grd349/PBjam/CONTRIBUTING.rst

 If you spot an issue that you know the solution to, and can write a patch for it, feel free to make a pull request for it!
 Please clearly explain what the pull request is meant to fix, and how you went about fixing it.

 You can also add new features, this might take a bit more back-and-forth with the main authors of PBjam, as we do have some ideas about what PBjam is meant for.
 Read the `visions notes <https://github.com/grd349/PBjam/blob/master/VISION.rst>`_ where we try to explain the rational behind PBjam.

+Please make sure to include docstrings in your submissions, along with the odd inline comment.
+This makes reviewing the submission that much easier.
+See the `example docstring <https://github.com/grd349/PBjam/blob/master/Examples/example_docstrings.rst>`_ for ideas on writing basic documentation.

+Providing a few unit tests of your functions would be very helpful.See the `example unittest <https://github.com/grd349/PBjam/blob/master/Examples/example_unittests.rst>`_ for a very simple example.